cafe-barrita/telegraam_snake_bot/README.md

 ### Play Snake

 The Play Snake button redirects you to the snake game url.
-Unfortunately, it is still under developing.
+If you have a keyboard, you may use the arrows to control the direction of the snake, if you have a touch screen you may use the page buttons.